anjali-yadav17/SCT_SD_02/README.md

 # SCT_SD_02
-A simple and interactive Number Guessing Game built using C++, created as part of my Software Development Internship at SkillCraft Technology.
+🎮 A creative and fully interactive web-based Number Guessing Game developed using HTML, CSS, and JavaScript as part of my Software Development Internship at SkillCraft Technology.

 ---

-## 🚀Features
+## 🌐 About the Project

-- Generates a random number between 1 and 100.
+The Number Guessing Game challenges users to guess a randomly generated number between 1 and 100.
-- Prompts the user for input.
-- Compares the user's guess to the generated number.
-- Gives hints like:
-  - "Too high!
-Try again."
-  - "Too low!
-Try again."
-- Displays total attempts when the number is guessed correctly.
+The app provides **real-time feedback**, an elegant user interface, and a **“Play Again”** feature for replayability — all packed into a responsive browser experience.

 ---

+## 🚀 Features

+- ✅ Fully responsive web design
+- 🎨 Animated gradient background with clean UI
+- ⚡ Real-time feedback: “Too High”, “Too Low”, “Correct!”
+- 🔁 Play Again button on correct guess
+- 🧠 Attempt counter with visual update
+- 💻 No installation needed – runs directly in the browser

+  ---

-  ## 🛠️Technologies Used
+  ## 🛠️ Technologies Used

-  - Language: C++
+- HTML5
-  - IDE: VS Code
+- CSS3
+- Vanilla JavaScript

  ---